marziyealiyari/Netflix-data-analytics-with-python/README.md

 ---

-## 📚 Data Source
+Data Source

 - Dataset: [Netflix Titles Dataset on Kaggle](https://www.kaggle.com/shivamb/netflix-shows)

 ---

-## 💡 Author Notes

 This project simulates how a data analyst at Netflix might approach catalog expansion strategy — blending data exploration with business impact.

-If you're a recruiter, data science peer, or mentor and have feedback, I'd love to hear it!
+If you're a recruiter, data science peer, or mentor and have feedback, I'd love to hear it.

 ---